ecohealthalliance/eha-ma-handbook/reproducibility-collaboration-eha-tools.md

 ### Install

--   Contact [Noam](mailto:ross@ecohealthalliance.org) for access to this machine and he will create an account and password for you.
+-   Contact [Noam](mailto:ross@ecohealthalliance.org) for access to this machine and he will create an account and password for you and give you further instructions.
 -   You will use GitHub to move project work back and forth from your local machine.
 You will need to setup GitHub access from this machine using SSH keys as described in [Happy Git with R Chapter